picosh/docs/posts/prose.md

 ## _styles.css

-There's a special file you can upload `_styles.css` which will allow users to add a CSS file to their page.
-It will be the final CSS file loaded on the page so it will overwrite whatever styles have previously been added.
+This will allow users to change the look-and-feel of their blog.
+This file will be the final CSS loaded on the page so it will overwrite whatever styles have previously been added.
 We've also added a couple of convenience id's attached to the body element for the blog and post pages.

 ```css
 /* _styles.css */